 In less than fifteen minutes you have a Thanksgiving mantle!
 A little fall color to enjoy as the weather turns cooler and before the glitz and glamor and business that comes with the Christmas season.
 That is something to be thankful for!

 Then I added this little painting as the perfect background for the pilgrims and turkey!

+Ready to decorate a mantel?
 Browse through all of the home dec ideas and inspiration on Create Whimsy.